Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

+For the strata and covariates model, the covariate relationship is estimated from the villages that produced data, and then model (\ref{eq:LRCM}) is used to obtain fitted probabilities that are applied to the unsampled villages, using the population and covariate information that is assumed known for each village.

 Combining all of the elements of the model, we generate deaths $Y_{ij}$ for village $i$ and stratum $j$ by randomly drawing from a Binomial distribution with probabilities given by (\ref{eq:LRCMS}).
 This yields the predicted probabilities for all 20 villages and for each of the four stratum displayed in Figure \ref{fig:stratumprobs}.
+The historic cohort is generated in the same fashion.
+Details of the village-level characteristics for both cohorts are provided in Appendix A.2.

 The HDSS villages are selected by taking the villages with both large $x_1$ and large $x_2$, small $x_1$ and small $x_2$, followed by a randomly sampled third village.